dahn510/kickstart-modular.nvim/README.md

 # kickstart-modular.nvim

+Read from [Introduction](#Introduction) if you wanna learn more about this setup.

+## Customization

+Uses [blink.cmp](https://github.com/Saghen/blink.cmp) for code completion.
+Requires the hottest and latest neovim.
+So, build and install neovim from source.

 ## Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*